RezBuilds/sovereign/README.md

    # only connect to Tor hidden services, not even IPv4/IPv6 nodes
    onlynet=onion

-   # Electrs can use the .cookie setting to connect to Bitcoin Core
+   # Electrs can use the .cookie setting to connect to Bitcoin Knots
    # but Specter can not and requires the rpcuser/rpcpassword to be set.
    rpcuser=<User>
    rpcpassword=<Password>